-Companies may choose to let vendor identify themselves and “self-certify” their status.
+For starters, it is important that we define what we mean by diversity or diverse vendors.
+Diverse vendors are a designation that is given to companies where a majority of its ownership qualify as a group deemed as diverse.
+This can be based on such factors as race, ethnicity, gender or even classes such as veterans or LBGT for example.
+Companies may choose to let vendors identify themselves and “self-certify” their status.
 This often happens in companies that want some visibility into their vendor makeup but are not concerned about reporting or hitting targets for government or other related contracts.
-Other companies interested in a more formal process may require vendors to provide proof of certification of their particular diversity classification by providing a copy of the actual certificate from an authorized certifying entity.
-In these instances there is a need to track the expiration of these certifications to insure vendors are in compliance and the data they are reporting is accurate.
+Other companies interested in a more formal process may require vendors to provide proof of certification of their particular diversity classification by providing a copy of the actual certificate from an authorized certifying agency.
+In these instances there is a need to track the expiration of these certifications to insure vendors are in compliance and the data companies are reporting is accurate and up to date.